Gainesville Probate Attorney

 Probate administration is court supervised and requires numerous filings with the courts and some interaction with the probate judges.

-If you die without a will, your estate is “intestate”.
-If you have a will, your estate is “testate”.
-In both situations, your estate must be probated.
+If a person dies without a will, the estate is said to be “intestate”.
+If there is a will, the estate is “testate”.
+In both situations, if there are assets still in the name of the deceased, the estate must be probated.

-In Florida, if your estate is valued at $75,000 or less, a summary administration is appropriate.
+In Florida, if an estate’s non-exempt assets are valued at $75,000 or less, a summary administration may be appropriate.
 Otherwise, a formal administration is appropriate.

 A personal representative or a petitioner who has standing to “probate” an estate, must be represented by a licensed Florida attorney in 99% of all cases.

 The probate process can be filled with unforeseen hurdles and delay.
 We understand that when your loved ones pass, the probate process can be an overwhelming distraction during a time better spent adapting, mourning and coping with your loss.

 Summary Administration is an abbreviated probate proceeding.
 Estates are eligible for summary administration when non-exempt assets total less than $75,000 or where the date of death is over 2 years.
 Creditor concerns can be difficult to address in summary administration, but absent that, summary administration is adequate for many estates.
 Estates that have many potential creditors should consider formal administration.
 Summary administration usually takes no more than 30 days but may be subject to a creditor period of 90 days.